hanfak/topics-to-learn/general-paradigms/principles/DRY.md

   - the use of design patterns and shared libraries.
   - web services to combat duplication on higher levels of abstraction.
     -  Instead of building the same functionality into each application you develop, it is often a good idea to create a service and reuse it across the company.

+## Acid Test

+the acid test: when some single facet of the code has to change, do you find yourself making that change in multiple places, and in multiple different formats?
+Do you have to change code and documentation, or a database schema and a structure that holds it, or…?

 ## Types